Admin Menu Editor For WordPress

 The basic idea for the plugin was suggested by several commenters way back in October.
 However, the internal menu system that WordPress uses is obscure and unsuitable for direct manipulation, so I spent quite a while inventing workarounds.
 And even after a few weeks of pondering, there are some things I haven’t quite fixed.

 - As I mentioned before, the access rights required for using a particular menu item can’t be lowered, but can be made more strict.
-I think.
+This has been fixed in the Pro version.

-- Also, a plugin’s menu that is moved to a different submenu will not work unless you also include the parent file in the “File” field.
+- Plugin menus that are moved to a different submenu will not work unless you put the full page URL in the “URL” field.
 This is because WP “ties” the menu item to it’s parent menu and won’t recognize it in a different submenu.

 Wanted to let you know that the plugin author URL links back to http://w-shadow.com/blog/2008/12/20/admin-menu-edi%EF%BF%BD-for-wordpress/ which doesn’t exist.
 Also, I think it would be cool if you provided 1-3 options of sorting menus.
 For instance, I’d simply like the menu to be rearranged in alphabetical order.
 Other than that, I’m having fun dragging and dropping.